soft-bubble/soft-bubble/README.md

 - 👋 Hi, I’m Elisabeth Reyes García
-- 👀 I’m interested in breathing
+- 👀 I’m interested in Game Dev
 - 🌱 I’m currently learning C#
-- 📫 How to reach me -
+- 📫 How to reach me: Tg: @dittoERG
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I want to sleep
+- ⚡ Fun fact: Studying CS currently.

 <!---
 soft-bubble/soft-bubble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.